davidpsiuk/portfolio/README.md

 - Developed predictive models to forecast business process outcomes and optimize decision-making through machine learning classification techniques.

 ### 🔹 Business Intelligence Project
 - Developed a Business Intelligence system for a retail chain.
 Designed a data warehouse, dimensional model, and interactive dashboards for sales analysis in Power BI.

+### 🔹 Personal Project - Language Learning App
+Developed a full-stack language learning application as a web app and mobile app currently available for testing on Android and iOS.
+Built with React, including database integration for user data, external data sources, and API-based features.

 ---